sancovp/heaven-ecosystem/README.md

   5. Self-Modifying Systems → Templates evolving their own patterns that modify types of each other

 #### How Does It Work?
 Programming is pattern instantiation and LLMs are pattern instantiation machines.
 Everything else is higher levels of complexity derived from combinations of pattern instantiations.
+In principle, meta-templated examples enable LLMs to pattern match and madlib their way to working code.